Get answers to frequently asked questions about Array Skin Therapy, phototherapy and treatment options.

 Please let us know by calling 855-792-7729 during normal business hours and a member of our staff will help as soon as possible.

-Our mission is to use advanced phototherapy to lessen or eliminate the symptoms of chronic skin conditions and improve the quality of life for those suffering from psoriasis, vitiligo, eczema and related autoimmune skin disorders.
+Our mission is to use advanced phototherapy to lessen or eliminate the symptoms of chronic skin conditions and improve the quality of life for those suffering from psoriasis, vitiligo, eczema and other autoimmune skin disorders.
 We believe the best results are attained through in-office treatments delivered by trained phototherapists using the most advanced FDA-approved equipment.

-Phototherapy is the use of specific segments of the ultraviolet light spectrum to treat psoriasis, vitiligo, eczema and related autoimmune skin disorders.
+Phototherapy is the use of specific segments of the ultraviolet light spectrum to treat psoriasis, vitiligo, eczema and other autoimmune skin disorders.
 An excimer laser is used for targeted spot treatment of affected skin — including face, scalp and groin areas.
 Light booths are used for patients requiring less-targeted, full-body treatment.
 Exposure to this specialized light reduces or eliminates the symptoms of chronic skin disorders.

 Phototherapy treatments are fast and painless.
 Affected skin is simply exposed to narrowband UVB light from a light booth or excimer laser.
 A succession of phototherapy treatments spread over a period of several weeks or months is typical.
 Knowing that a long-term phototherapy program can be time-consuming, Array is committed to getting you in, treated and on your way as quickly as possible.
 By offering convenient locations, easy parking, Saturday appointments, and a singular focus on chronic skin conditions, Array provides maximum therapy with minimum hassle.